General

 numbered, (1,2,3,4,5) or simply called narrow,

-medium and wide.
+medium narrow, medium, medium wide, and wide.
 This sizing varies by the maker and

 by the level of quality in the makers equipment and